edgedb/easy-edgedb/chapter17/index.md

     select vampire.name ++ ' can enter.' if enter_place.coffins > 0 else vampire.name ++ ' cannot enter.'
   );
 ```

+And now let's do a migration.
+One of the migration questions will ask us what default name to give the existing objects, because `name` is a required property.
+We can just type `''` to give an empty string by default.

+Please specify an expression to populate existing objects in order to make property 'name' of object type 'default::HasNameAndCoffins' required:
+fill_expr_2> ''

 And now we can just enter `can_enter('Count Dracula', 'Munich')` to get `'Count Dracula cannot enter.'`.
 That makes sense: Dracula didn't bring any coffins there.